blekinge/k8s-setup-journey/PFSense K8S Network.md

 So, the connection from my local workstation to say `k8snode1` is as follows

 1. Local workstation
-   * WIFI
+   * 🛜
 2. ASUS RT-AX92U mesh unit3 (192.168.2.32)
-   * WIFI
+   * 🛜
 3. ASUS RT-AX92U mesh unit2 (192.168.2.37)
-   * WIFI
+   * 🛜
 4. ASUS RT-AX92U mesh unit1 (192.168.2.6)
-    * Ethernet
+    * Ethernet :arrow_down:
 5. Server eno1 -> bridge0 -> PFSense (LAN/192.168.2.1)
     * Internal routing to (K8S/192.168.4.1)
 6. bridge1 -> Server enp0s20f0u5c2
     * Ethernet
 7. AXE5400 Router (192.168.4.3)
-   * WIFI
+   * 🛜
 8. AX11000 Router (192.168.4.5)
    * Ethernet
 9. `k8snode1` (192.168.4.10)

 Why did it create this abomination?
 Well, first of, you play with the hardware you got, not the hardware you want.

 I have 3 ASUS routers that can mesh, so they are my normal LAN network.
-I live in the kind of building where one router cannot cover the entire apartment, so mesh is nessesary.
+I live in the kind of building where one router cannot cover the entire apartment, so mesh is necessary.

 I was given two TP-Link routers.
 Of course, they cannot do mesh with ASUS, or even with each other...
 TP-Link, how you never fail to disappoint.
 AXE5400 is set to Access Point mode, and the DHCP server is disabled.
 It provides the WI-FI Network `K8S`